ghcjs/ghcjs/doc/foreign-function-interface.md

 /* ... */
 ```

 I don't know if it's a good idea to use `CPP` in `js-sources`.
 Use it at your discretion.
-Currently, it seems that GHCJS doesn't detect duplicate names in the global scope.

 # Emulating C code with `foreign import ccall`